pupil-labs/pupil-docs/alpha-lab/imu-transformations/index.md

   The code in this function is adapted from the `plimu` visualization utility: https://github.com/pupil-labs/plimu/blob/8b94302982363b203dddea2b15f43c6da60e787e/src/pupil_labs/plimu/visualizer.py#L274-L279

-  This function makes use of the spherical_to_cartesian function, defined below, that converts 3D gaze rays from spherical coordinates to Cartesian coordinates.
+  This function makes use of the spherical_to_cartesian_scene function, defined below, that converts 3D gaze rays from spherical coordinates to Cartesian coordinates.